Profiles

 One of his first few projects involved designing Marathi posters for a Pune-based builder.
 “I didn’t know the language well,” he recalls.
 “But I’ll always figure it out: how placement should look, how the hierarchy of information should look like even in a language I don't understand.”
 That instinct, to figure things out, no matter the skill gap or the subject matter, is still what sets him apart.

-Importance of Design Managers (DMs)
+The importance of Design Managers (DMs) for Canvs

 Building a long-sustaining client relationship takes time, effort, feedback and understanding.
 It is something that Arjun strongly believes more designers should focus on.